Saturday, March 22nd 2014

 When the barriers do open, I find to my surprise that in contrast to the outward journey, we have to go through two passport controls, not one.
 The first is a glass booth with two Policiers aux Frontiêres, one of whom glances at my passport with a bored expression, pokes it briefly into the machine and then hands it back, avoiding eye contact throughout.
 Not a Lillois, obviously.
 In the British booth, the female official does make eye contact (though probably only to compare my face with the passport’s photo) and says “Thank you”.
 A Lilloise by adoption perhaps.

-There is the usually luggage and body check and here the staff are more helpful than their London counterparts and more tolerant of our fumbling efforts, first, to pack our belongings into the plastic trays and then to dress and organize ourselves at the other end.
+There is the usual luggage and body check and here the staff are more helpful than their London counterparts and more tolerant of our fumbling efforts, first, to pack our belongings into the plastic trays and then to dress and organize ourselves at the other end.

 There is another pause while we all sit and wait for the departure gate to be announced.
 We soon discern which one it will be by the activity around it.
 The moment comes, and once more we join the crush that surges slowly but determinedly towards the gate, down the sloping passageway and onto the platform where our train awaits.
 The train has come from Paris and there are already people aboard.
 Not all of them have reserved seats and some are occupying places for which travellers from Lille have tickets.
 The situation resolves itself with a little polite shuffling.